 We have found that these balls are not only great for women, but also for male golfers with slower swing speeds including seniors.
 Indeed, many men play the Kalea to great success.
 Just keep in mind that it’s not going to give you the Tour-level control of a urethane ball.

-Many women don’t want to necessarily play golf balls that are advertised as “lady balls”, and they certainly don’t have to.
+Many women don’t want to necessarily play golf balls that are advertised as “lady balls” or even “soft”, and they certainly don’t have to.

 The Vice Tour, in particular, is designed for all swing speeds.
 It’s considered the “all-rounder” in Vice’s portfolio and was featured in the golf.com performance golf ball recommendation list.